 It’s a good idea to explain the basic of dropshipping to your assistant and demonstrate how this model works.
 That would be more than enough to give this person a general idea of what he/she will be doing in your absence.

-After this, you need to write down the sequence of actions that need to be taken when something happens in your store.
-You need to explain what to do when a new order is placed, or when a buyer asks for tracking details, or when a refund request appears, etc.
+After this, you need to write down the sequence of actions you need to take when something happens in your store.
+You need to explain what to do when there’s a new order, or when a buyer asks for tracking details, or when a refund request appears, etc.

 It would be great to do some preliminary training: before going on vacation, try giving your assistant the access details, and watch him/her doing your ordinary job.
-This way, you will closely monitor this person’s performance, and instantly notice if something is done the wrong way.
+This way, you will closely monitor this person’s performance, and instantly notice if he is doing something the wrong way.

 Since you have the opportunity to dedicate some of your vacation time to your online business management, you can use this time to get in touch with your assistant.

-Discuss how often you will contact him/her, what way of communication will be used (Skype, email, WhatsApp, etc.), what exact figures/actions you will be looking at, and what events should be immediately reported as an emergency.
+Discuss how often you will contact him/her.
+What way of communication you will use (Skype, email, WhatsApp, etc.).
+What exact figures/actions you will be looking at, and what events should be an immediate report to an emergency.